6th International Conference

 Target audience: the conference welcomes academic staff, researchers, and professionals who represent the nursing and midwifery disciplines as well as other professionals who represent other health care / social sphere disciplines.
-Registration will bee launched until the end of this year 2020.
+Registration is going on.

 The selected full-text papers will be considered for publication in the supplementum of the Journal of Medical Practice (ISSN 1805-4544) indexed in Scopus (https://www.scopus.com/sourceid/17134).

 In accordance with the Nursing Now campaign and the Nightingale Challenge, the faculty plans to organize the Nursing Leadership Forum.